 Instructions

-- Drain cabbage and begin to separate leaf by leaf.
+- Drain cabbage and begin to gently separate leaf by leaf.
 With a knife cut horizontally the tip of each leaf that is hard to smooth out surface and leaf becomes foldable.

 - Mix all ingredients under “cabbage stuffing”.
 You can add more salt to taste.
 I usually taste the mix (I don’t swallow it) then fix salt to your liking.

-- Put about 2 tablespoons of the rice mix in one whole leaf or half the leaf, fold in from the right then the left of leaf and begin to roll.
+- Fold in from the right then the left of leaf and begin to roll.
 Line up the rolled cabbage in pressure cooker or a large pot.

 - Mix all ingredients under “sauce”, then pour over rolled cabbage in pressure cooker pot.
 Set pressure cooker to 16 minutes.

-- Once done, you can taste it, adjust any taste in the sauce if needed.
-Drain most of the water out by placing a plate over the cabbage inside the pot.
-Enjoy with black pepper and a squeeze of lemon.
+- Drain most of the water out by placing a plate over the cabbage inside the pot.

-This makes me happy to hear! 🙂
+This makes me happy to hear! ๐

 looks delicious and you explain the recipe steps and reasons well – look forward to making this, thank you for the recipe and tips

 Hi Heather!
-Happy to came across this recipe 🙂 I guarantee you will like it!
+Happy to came across this recipe ๐ I guarantee you will like it!
 Thanks for stopping by – Lama

 I finally made these cabbage rolls today and they came out perfect.
 Myb kids enjoyed every bite!
 Thank you

 Hey Elaine!
-Glad to hear and I hope you found them to be quicker in the pressure cooker! 🙂
+Glad to hear and I hope you found them to be quicker in the pressure cooker! ๐